 While there are many recipes for paleo-friendly bread, a lot of them use grain-free starches that are still quite high in carbohydrates.
 I am certainly not against carbs, but if you’re trying to reduce the amount you consume and you want to stick with a low-carb paleo diet (50-90 grams of carbs per day), then you have to watch how many paleo baked goods you eat.

 I wanted to make paleo bread that is low in carbohydrates and high in protein, fibre and nutrients so that consuming it had benefits beyond its convenience and comfort.
-I researched the best low-carb flours and meals to use and came up with three that would go in my recipe: hemp seed flour, almond meal and linseed meal.
+I researched the best low-carb flours and meals to use and came up with three that would go in my recipe: hemp flour (or rather hemp seed flour), almond meal and linseed meal.

 This recipe makes a medium loaf that yields about 10 slices.
 It’s dense and dark (due to the colour of the hemp flour) but has a good bounce and fluffiness to it (for paleo bread, that is).